Ghosts Of Oatland Island

 Ghosts of Oatland Island

 Another rather widespread supernatural event is Electronic Voice Phenomena, or “EVP”.
-Research within the structure of this phenomenon has unearthed: white noise, static, spiritual voices, and spooky undecipherable messages from the other side.
+Research within the structure of this phenomenon has unearthed white noise, static, spiritual voices, and spooky, undecipherable messages from the other side.

 Due to the appearance of these events, hundreds of dark tourism enthusiasts have decided to play ghost hunter.
 The area is constantly besieged by would-be ghostbusters.
-Scores of them with all manner of equipment; cameras, audio recording devices, video hardware, laptops, and the occasional tin foil hat.
+Scores of them with all manner of equipment: cameras, audio recording devices, video hardware, laptops, and the occasional tin foil hat.
 YouTube, Facebook, and dozens of blogs on the net are floated with transcripts of the many supernatural phenomena experienced there.
 Thousands of ghost pictures and ghost videos.
-Innumerable recordings that have managed to capture all manner of scary noises and unexplained sounds… even conversations and wild savage screams.
+Innumerable recordings have managed to capture all manner of scary noises and unexplained sounds… even conversations and wild, savage screams.

-For more spooky tales check out our blog.
+For more spooky tales, check out our blog.

 Sources: